DoSungjin/black_coal_price/README.md

 2) prophet
 one-to
 - Basic model
   Prophet make well if the data has a Seanality & Trend.
   Also, if there is a event that we can't expect we can set the event as we know.
   But Blackcoal is a raw materials product that is effected by spply and demand.
   So I expect the result is poor as long as i do the prophet on blackcoal only.
-  As i know, Prophet is good at Supply, Demand and Economic indicators like USD/AUD, S&P.
+  As we know, Prophet is good at Supply, Demand and Economic indicators like USD/AUD, S&P.
   So we will use the prophet as a feature that can predict the blackcoal price.

+- Equation of Prophet
+  y(t) = g(t) + s(t) + h(t) +et
+  -g(t) = Trend that has not repetitive elements
+  -s(t) = Repetitive change like week or seasonality of year -h(t) = Elements that is irregular effect like Holiday

 - In sample test
  ![image](https://user-images.githubusercontent.com/100894816/172273744-6d807f15-9131-49e3-8090-db28967cca2a.png)